-Heart disease encompasses a large number of conditions that affect the cardiovascular system, which includes the blood vessels.
+Heart disease encompasses many conditions that affect the cardiovascular system, which includes the heart and blood vessels.
 The cardiovascular system supplies the entire body with oxygen and nutrient-rich blood.

-Types of heart disease include blood vessel diseases such as coronary artery disease, arrhythmias such as atrial fibrillation (Afib), heart infections, congenital heart defects, cardiomyopathy, and problems with heart valves.
-Many types of heart disease can lead to heart failure, when the heart can no longer supply enough blood and oxygen to keep all the tissues of the body healthy.
+Types of heart disease include blood vessel diseases such as coronary artery disease, arrhythmias such as atrial fibrillation, heart infections, congenital heart defects, cardiomyopathy, and problems with heart valves.
+Many types of heart disease can lead to heart failure when the heart can no longer supply enough blood and oxygen to keep all the tissues of the body healthy.
 Heart disease can cause stroke and myocardial infarction (heart attack).
 Heart disease is usually chronic and requires lifelong treatment.

 The first description of atherosclerosis was written by artist Leonardo da Vinci in the early 1500s.
 In addition to producing famous works of art, da Vinci studied anatomy and illustrated medical textbooks.
 In 1628, English physician William Harvey published the earliest detailed descriptions of the heart’s circulation system and valves in De Motu Cordis.
 This publication energized the medical community to begin studying the heart in depth.

 The invention of new tools enabled a greater understanding of the heart and its diseases.
 The 19th century brought critical discoveries such as French doctor René Laennec’s invention of the stethoscope in 1819.
 In the same year, English botanist William Withering introduced the medical use of digitalis, a compound derived from the foxglove plant and still in use as digoxin.
 The electrocardiogram (EKG or ECG) — a vital tool for monitoring heart rhythm and diagnosing many heart conditions — was developed in the late 1860s soon after the advent of electricity.
 In 1895, German physicist Wilhelm Röntgen created the first X-ray machine.